albusfangautonomy/control_notes/notes/stability.md

 PM = 180^\circ + \angle L(j\omega_{gc})
 $$

+Delay in the system (e.g. delay in digital computers) only affects the phase plot and shifts it down.

 ### Margins and Sensitivity

 Peaks in Sensitivity Plots are directly correlated with Gain and Phase Margins.
 The smaller the margins, the bigger the peak.

+### Real World Cases
+1. Changing one parameter in the characteristic equation can have a larger effect than anticipated.
+Gain and Phase margin only apply separately to a whole open-loop system, and uncertainty in one particular parameter can drastically change the bode plots and therefore the margins.
+2. The Bode Plots can indicate infinite margins but be cautious about any dips in the phase plot, as the margins are small in those areas.

 ---